1994

 money, claiming I'm responsible for her life."[24]

-He soon slipped back into old habits.
+He soon reverted to his old habits.
 "I was then give the excuse to go out

 and get even more f*** up.
 My wife had left me, friends were disappearing